-One of the hallmarks of System 1, Kahneman tells us, is that the calculations, judgments, or associations made are passive, that is -they do not feel like something you did, but rather, it felt like something that happened to you.
+Another hallmark of System 1, Kahneman tells us is that the calculations, judgments, or associations made are passive, that is, they do not feel like something you did, but rather, it felt like something that happened to you.

-Kahneman tells us: “System 2 allocates attention to the effortful mental activities that demand it, including complex computations.
+Kahneman writes: “System 2 allocates attention to the effortful mental activities that demand it, including complex computations.
 The operations of System 2 are often associated with the subjective experience of agency, choice, and concentration.”

 He further elaborates: “System 2 is the only one that can follow rules, compare objects on several attributes, and make deliberate choices between options.
 The automatic System 1 does not have these capabilities.